content-left-bg.png

 Principals

-• ensure information about allocation of state education is accessible to all students and parents, and provide information to parents on repeating a year of education , if applicable
+• Ensure information about allocation of state education and repeating a year of education is accessible to all students and parents

-• if satisfied with application, grant an additional one or two semesters
+• If satisfied with an application, grant an additional one or two semesters.

 Regional directors

-• if satisfied with application, grant 3rd or 4th additional semesters (note: 3rd and 4th additional semesters can also be granted by other delegates of the Director-General)
+• If satisfied with an application, grant 3rd or 4th additional semesters (note: 3rd and 4th additional semesters can also be granted by other delegates of the Director-General)

-• if satisfied with application, grant 5th or 6th additional semesters
+• If satisfied with an application, grant 5th or 6th additional semesters

 Process